SG-Lagrangian submanifolds and their parametrization: Manifolds with corners

 \section{Manifolds with corners}

-In this appendix we will present some results from the analysis on manifolds with corners that are employed in the study of $\SG$-Lagrangians.\\ There are different definitions of manifold with corners, see \cite{Melrose4}, and, e.g. \cite{Jo,MO}.
-Even if in the main part of this document we will only deal with finite-dimensional manifolds with corners, here we shortly recall the approach of \cite{MO}, which in its original formulation is based on quadrants in general Banach spaces.
-Therein, the results needed for our purposes (notably, Theorem \ref{thm:linindepdiff} below) are explained in full detail, within the complete presentation of this theory. \begin{defn} Let $E$ be a real Banach space - in the applications of this paper $\RRd$ - and let $\Lambda=\{\lambda_1,\dots,\lambda_n\}$ be a linearly independent system of elements of $\cL(E,\RR)$.
-Then, the set
+In this appendix we will present some results from the analysis on manifolds with corners that are employed in the study of $\SG$-Lagrangians.
+There are different definitions of manifold with corners, see \cite{Melrose4}, and, e.g. \cite{Jo,MO}.
+Since in the main part of this document we only deal with finite-dimensional manifolds with corners, here we shortly recall the approach of \cite{MO} in such a case, while in its original formulation it is based on quadrants in general Banach spaces.
+Therein, the results needed for our purposes (notably, Theorem \ref{thm:linindepdiff} below) are explained in full detail, within the complete presentation of this theory. \begin{defn} With $d\in\mathbb{N}$, let $\Lambda\subseteq\{1,\dots,d\}$.
+The set